howonlee/mertonon/docs/v0_1_roadmap.md

 - [x] Session model + generate
 - [x] Session model test
 - [x] User api - route, test, see if it's anything more than that
-- [ ] Password login CRUD api (so not logging in, which creates a session, just the CRUD) - route, test, see if it's anything more than that
+- [x] Password login CRUD api (so not logging in, which creates a session, just the CRUD) - route, test, see if it's anything more than that

 - [ ] Login post api - route, endpoint, test, see if it's anything more than that. creation endpoint, creates sessions, check the password with join
-- [ ] Some kind of middlingly durable settings db thing... maybe with table
 - [ ] Testing - fill out the properties thought of for password
 - [ ] Testing - fill out the properties thought of for session